-The needs of small business are very different from those of major corporations, if only because they lack the broad personnel base from which to draw the various skills needed to build, support, and grow the business.
+The needs of small business are very different from those of major corporations.
+They lack the broad personnel base from which to draw the various skills needed to build, support, and grow the business.
 Those of us who work in small business often have to wear many hats, or learn “on the fly” when new challenges arise.

 Because of these challenges and more, family businesses that stay in the family beyond three generations are rare.
 Small businesses generally often cease to exist when the founder or original owner retires.
 How can you arrange your business to work smoothly when you’re not in the office?
 Will your business support you in retirement, either by selling it, or continuing to operate and generate income?
 Will you be able to get the most value from your business by winding it down?